ipython/ipython/docs/source/whatsnew/github-stats-7.rst

 Issues closed in 7.3
 --------------------

-GitHub stats for 2018/11/30 - 2019/01/23 (tag: 7.2.0)
+GitHub stats for 2018/11/30 - 2019/02/18 (tag: 7.2.0)

 These lists are automatically generated, and may be incomplete or contain duplicates.

-We closed 3 issues and merged 13 pull requests.
+We closed 4 issues and merged 20 pull requests.
 The full list can be seen `on GitHub <https://github.com/ipython/ipython/issues?q=milestone%3A7.3>`__

-The following 13 authors contributed 58 commits.
+The following 17 authors contributed 99 commits.

+* anatoly techtonik
 * Benjamin Ragan-Kelley
 * Gabriel Potter
 * Ian Bell